cbrnr/python-intro-short/05-Conditions/05-Conditions.md

     <do something>
 ```

 Clearly, the indented lines of code belonging to a specific condition are only executed if the condition is `True`.
-We can test for several condition sequentially by using `elif` statements after the initial `if` statement.
+We can test several conditions sequentially by using `elif` statements after the initial `if` statement.
 If no condition is `True`, the code in the `else` block is run.

 Importantly, Python only executes the first block of code where the condition returns `True`; once this happens, all other `elif` and `else` blocks are completely ignored.

 ### Example 1
 Let's work through some examples.
 Here's a simple condition consisting of only one `if` statement: